 Editor's Tip: Create a tabletop vignette by arranging three or more Santa-embellished votive holders on a clear-glass plate or shallow dish.
-Surround the votives with golden jingle bells, tiny ornaments, decorative Christmas candies, or colorful lightbulbs.
+Surround the votives with gold jingle bells, tiny ornaments, decorative Christmas candies, or colorful lightbulbs.

 Trim your tree with the classic Santa image depicted in The Night Before Christmas.
 To make the tiny book ornament, print and cut out the book-front image, available below.
-Glue to the right side of a 6x4-inch piece of solid-color cardstock; fold cardstock in half to make a 3x4-inch card.
+Glue to the right-hand side of a 6x4-inch piece of solid-color cardstock; fold cardstock in half to make a 3x4-inch card.
 Fold four pieces of 6x4-inch parchment paper in half.
 Glue crease of each piece to inside center of folded cardstock to resemble pages.
 Glue a narrow ribbon loop to inside crease for hanger.